Dash-OS/redux-saga-process/README.md

 class MyProcess extends Process {
   static config = {
     /* Process Configuration Example */
     // enabled?
 Setting to false will stop the process from being built and/or added
     // to the application. (default: true)
     enabled: true
     // providing this will indicate that we wish to reduce part of the redux store
     reduces: 'myState',
+      // or
+      // reduces: ['myState', 'myState2']
     // Should we run on the server side as well? (default: true)
     ssr: true
   }; // don't forget to add the semi-colon!
 }